LucyMiMi/fullstack-javascript-project-44/README.md

-Welcome to the Brain Games!
+Welcome to the Brain Games!!!

 "Brain-Games" is my first project from Hexlet.
 Terminal game that consists of different maths tasks